 - (a) General.
 County may conduct an audit of Grantee at any time, but not more frequently than once every three (3) years (the triennial audit).
 The scope of the audit, and auditing party, will be determined by Director and the scope may include, but is not limited to:

-- Financial performance;

 - Compliance with terms of this Franchise Agreement;

-- Subscriber service levels and billing;
+- · Subscriber service levels and billing;

 - Fee payments;

 - Receipts;

 - Tonnage;

-- Complaint log;

-- Compliance with Mandatory Commercial Recycling (AB 341), Mandatory Commercial Organics Recycling (AB 1826), and Short-Lived Climate Pollutants: Organic Waste Methane Emissions Reductions (SB 1383), as applicable; and,
+- Complaint log; and Compliance with Mandatory Commercial Recycling (AB 341), Mandatory Commercial Organics Recycling (AB 1826), and Short-Lived Climate Pollutants: Organic Waste Methane Emissions Reductions (SB 1383).

-- Verification of Diversion rate.

 The audit to be performed will be based on the Grantee's reports and records.
-Grantee will reimburse to the County the cost of such audits up to ten thousand dollars (\$10,000), per triennial audit.
-The ten thousand dollars (\$10,000) shall be increased annually by the change in CPI.
+Grantee will reimburse to the County the reasonable cost of such audits up to fifty thousand dollars (\$50,000.00).

-Should an audit by the County disclose that the Franchise Fees paid by Grantee to the County (relative to any period in time in excess of three (3) months) has been understated by at least fifty thousand (\$50,000) dollars or two percent (2%), whichever is less, then Grantee shall pay the County the amount of the understated Franchise Fee, plus simple interest on such understated amount at the rate of ten percent (10%) per annum from the date originally due until paid.
+Should an audit by the County disclose that Franchise Fees paid by Grantee to the County (relative to any period in time in excess of three (3) months) has been understated by at least fifty thousand (\$50,000) dollars or two percent (2%), whichever is less, then Grantee shall pay the County the amount of the understated Franchise Fee, plus simple interest on such understated amount at the rate of ten percent (10%) per annum from the date originally due until paid.

 - (b) Payments and Refunds.
-Should an audit by the County disclose that the Franchise Fees payable by the Grantee were underpaid or that Subscribers were overcharged for the period under review, Grantee shall pay to County any underpayment of Franchise Fees, plus simple interest on such understated amount at the rate of ten percent (10%) per annum from the date originally due until paid, and/or refund to Grantee's Subscribers any overcharges within thirty (30) days following the date of the audit.
-Should an audit disclose that Franchise Fees were overpaid, County shall refund to Grantee the amount of the overpayment within the same time-frame. - (c) Auditing Party Non-Disclosure Agreement.
+Should an audit by the County disclose that Subscribers were overcharged for the period under review, Grantee shall refund to Grantee's Subscribers any overcharges within thirty (30) days following the date of the final agreed-upon audit findings.
+Should an audit disclose that Franchise Fees were overpaid, County shall refund to Grantee the amount of the overpayment within the same time-frame.
+In the event that there is a disagreement of audit findings, the dispute resolution procedures in Section 10.1(d) shall apply. - (c) Auditing Party Non-Disclosure Agreement.
 In the event that the County hires a third party to conduct an audit, the County shall require the third party to sign a non-disclosure agreement with the County.
 Any confidential information provided by the Grantee and incorporated within the scope of the non-disclosure agreement shall not be disclosed to another party.
 Grantee acknowledges that summary information may be included in the audit findings or report provided to the County.